Neon Gravestones

-"Neon Gravestones" is a song by the American musical duo Twenty One Pilots.
+"Neon Gravestones" is a song by American musical duo Twenty One Pilots.
 It is the seventh track from their fifth studio album, Trench (2018).
 Tyler Joseph, the frontman of the band, wrote the song and produced it with Paul Meany.
-It is a hip hop piano ballad which deals with the glorification of suicide by the media.
+It is a hip hop piano ballad which confronts the glorification of suicide by media.

-Upon the album's release, "Neon Gravestones" attracted moderate media attention for its potentially controversial take on suicide.
-Nevertheless, the song received generally positive reviews from music critics.
+Upon Trench's release, "Neon Gravestones" attracted some controversy in the media for its take on suicide.
+Nevertheless, the song received positive reviews from music critics.
 It was a part of the set list for the band's Bandito Tour (2018–2019), and Joseph also performed a piano version of the song for BBC Radio 1's Live Lounge on November 2, 2018.